AlexDWasTaken/Blog/content/posts/hw2/index.md

 > https://alexdwastaken.github.io/Blog/posts/189hw2/
 > **Group members: Phoenix Ye, Xize Duan**

+## Overview

+In this project, we implemented Bezier curves and surfaces using the de Casteljau algorithm, allowing us to evaluate curves through recursive interpolation and extend this approach to surfaces.
+We also worked with triangle meshes using the half-edge data structure, computing smooth vertex normals for improved shading.
+Additionally, we implemented edge flipping and splitting to modify mesh topology while maintaining connectivity.
+Finally, we applied Loop subdivision to refine meshes, achieving smoother and higher-resolution results.
+Through this project, we gained a deeper understanding of geometric modeling, mesh operations, and the importance of efficient data structures in computer graphics.
+The final results successfully demonstrate smooth curve generation, surface evaluation, and mesh refinement, with visually improved models and correct algorithmic implementations.

 ## Part 1: Bezier Curves with 1D de Casteljau Subdivision
 This part requires to implement the de Casteljau algorithm for computing a point on a Bezier curve.
 Given a set of 2D control points and a scalar parameter `t` (with `0 ≤ t ≤ 1`), we recursively interpolate between adjacent control points until converging to a single point on the curve.
 The GUI allows stepping through each iteration to display the intermediate control points, and the final converged point will be clearly highlighted.